20k/crapmud_documentation/README.md

 #### Deprecated

-There is a deprecated HTTP implementation on 6750 that will be removed in a future update
+The HTTP endpoint has been removed

 client_poll and client_scriptargs are both deprecated and now undocumented.
 Use the JSON versions instead